Prag8855/aab/content/glossary/Mietschuldenfreiheitsbescheinigung.md

     guides/find-a-flat-in-berlin.md
 ---

-The *Mietschuldenfreiheitsbescheinigung* proves that you have no rental debts.
+The *Mietschuldenfreiheitsbescheinigung* proves that you have no rental debt.
 You can get this document from your landlord when you [move out](/guides/moving-out).
 You might need it to apply for an apartment.